pescadorbob/ik-iac/problem-3/docs/readme.md

-# Problem 3
+# Application Details

-## The Challenges

-- Select an application written in a language that is supported by an application runtime like Google App Engine Standard Environment or AWS Elastic Beanstalk.
-  - Alternatively, create a simple application with a health endpoint.
-- If the service requires a database or other external connection, set up those resources using whichever tool you prefer.
-- Create a spec file for the application runtime.
-- Using the cloud provider’s console or CLI, deploy the application using your spec file.
-- Verify the deployment and that the application is running as expected.

-## Deliverables

-- Create an application runtime spec file for the service you choose.
-- Create a document containing documentation for this process.
-- Include a step-by-step process for deploying future versions.
-- Include a section explaining how to verify the service is running as expected.
-- If you run into issues, add an FAQ section to help avoid them in the future.
+This read me details. how the application is built and how it is structured and how to deploy the application to a local Tomcat and to deploy the application to elastic beanstalk.
+Full details for continuous integration can be found [here](ci.md).

-# Solution
+# Initialization

 I'll start with a simple spring boot app that just says Hello World to make this really easy.
 I used the spring initializer.

-# Initialization

 This starts with just a basic spring boot app, without a rest controller or anything: